cthoyt/cookiecutter-snekpack/README.md

   - Testing of package metadata completeness with `pyroma`
   - Testing of MANIFEST correctness with `check-manifest`
   - Testing of optional static typing with `mypy`
+  - Automatic tool for releasing to PyPI
+- A command line interface with `click`
+- A vanity CLI via python entrypoints
 - A `py.typed` file so other packages can use your type hints
 - Automated running of tests on each push with [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)